j801h/j801h.github.io/_projects/fea.md

 <br>

 While not as visually striking as our original animation, due to the dramatically decreased &#x0394;T values and increased flowrates, this simulation is now more in-line with realistic process operations.
-Next, I will spot-check the process results and do a second pass of revisions, based on critiques outlined in my [LongForm GPT Prompting]( {% link _projects/zero-shot-repo-sharing.md %} ) project.
+Next, I will validate the simulation results with conventional HX design correlations and then do a second pass of revisions, based on critiques outlined in my [LongForm GPT Prompting]( {% link _projects/zero-shot-repo-sharing.md %} ) project.

 A final round revision will include mesh refinement, time-step minimization, and other computationally-expensive optimizations; putting this off now allows for more rapid iteration while conducting other "compute-independent" optimizations.